Cinemax (Asian TV channel): Max Asia (29 March 2009–30 September 2012)

 In March 2009, Cinemax Asia was rebranded as "Max Asia" to appeal to male viewers.
 Max Asia's logo was redesigned as well in line with the rebranding.
 Under registered permission HBO Network, Max Asia became an American movies channel.

 Cinemax Asia (1 October 2012–present)

-On October 1, 2012, Max Asia reverted back to Cinemax Asia.
+On October 1, 2012, Max Asia reverted to Cinemax Asia.
 Cinemax Asia had a yellow background colour, but was replaced by a red colour in 2016 with a more bolder approach to match its original American counterpart, with new action and thriller movies.
-In Vietnam, Cinemax was renamed as Max by HBO from 1 March 2017 to 1 May 2020.
+In Vietnam, Cinemax was rebranded as "Max by HBO" from 1 March 2017 to 1 May 2020.

 During October 2021, Cinemax Asia featured horror films in a Maximum Horror promotion.